Advancing Indigenous Knowledge and Education Initiative

 For McGill faculty and staff

-Stream A supports the costs of inviting Indigenous visitors or hosting events that promote Indigenous perspectives and engagement across the McGill community.
+Stream A supports the costs of inviting Indigenous visitors (inclusive of Elders, academics, cultural knowledge holders, and artists) or hosting events that promote Indigenous voices and perspectives.

 • Should contribute to learning, dialogue, or capacity-building related to Indigenous histories, cultures, or contemporary issues.